MituuZ/lights-ui/readme.md

 # Lights UI
-A simple one-page Flask application for controlling a single cronjob.
+A simple one-page Flask application for controlling cronjobs.

 Provides a job view with three options to run the cronjob at Schedule 1, Schedule 2 or not at all.
 You can mix and match the jobs as shown in the [examples](#examples).